Legian Beach

 Pura Agung Jagatnatha photo from baliwww.com

-Commissioned in 1953, the beautiful Pura Agung Jagatnatha is a magnificent example of modern temples.
-It is dedicated to the high god Sanghyang Widi Wasa, who is known as Jagatnatha, or ‘Lord of the World’, and sits in stunning gardens full of frangipani, pomegranate and hibiscus trees.
+Commissioned in 1953, Pura Agung Jagatnatha is a beautiful example of a modern temple.
+Dedicated to the high god Sanghyang Widi Wasa—known as Jagatnatha, or “Lord of the World”—it stands amid stunning gardens filled with frangipani, pomegranate, and hibiscus trees.

-Once you arrive your eyes are amazed by the intricate carvings of lotus flowers and frogs which embellish the small stone bridge which allows access to the central gallery.
-This ids only accessible during festival times though).
-On the outer walls there are amazing illustrations taken from the Ramayana and Mahabharata.
-Look to the east wall where you can enjoy scenes of Rama shooting the golden deer, which led to his wife, Sita, being kidnapped by Rawana.
+As you arrive, your attention is drawn to the intricate carvings of lotus flowers and frogs that decorate the small stone bridge leading to the central gallery, which is only accessible during festival times.
+On the outer walls, you’ll find vivid illustrations from the Ramayana and Mahabharata.
+On the east wall, look for scenes of Rama shooting the golden deer, an event that leads to the kidnapping of his wife, Sita, by Rawana.

-The heart of the temple is the padmasana tower.
-Situated in the inner courtyard, this towering five storey tower was constructed on the back of the gigantic cosmic turtle and holds up the traditional empty throne.
-The tower is made from white coral and the top is decorated with the heads of demons, whilst the bottom is adorned with the face and hands of Bhoma, whose task was to drive away any evil spirits who come to the temple.
+At the heart of the temple stands the padmasana tower in the inner courtyard.
+This soaring five-storey structure, built on the back of the gigantic cosmic turtle, supports the traditional empty throne.
+Made from white coral, the tower is crowned with demon heads at the top and adorned at the base with the face and hands of Bhoma, whose role is to drive away any evil spirits that come to the temple.

 Pasar Badung